jackscan/go-gles3/README.md

-Go Binding for OpenGLES 2
+Go Binding for OpenGLES 3
 =========================

-*go-gles2* is intended to become a easy-to-use binding for OpenGLES 2 with some type safety.
+*go-gles3* is intended to become a binding for OpenGLES 3 with some type safety.